Are the stems of your bamboo plant turning yellow or brown?

 In this method, the granular fertilizer is placed near the bamboo plant to provide the soil all the beneficiary nutrients.

 Deep Soil Application

 This application is for all textured fertilizers, even for the capsuled forms.
 In this, the fertilization is done by digging deep furrows near the bamboo plants and inserting fertilizers into the holes.
 These furrows charge the soil with nutritional components that are transported to the Bamboo.

-The brand Lewis Bamboo is very reliable as their product is made after 20 years of trials and testing the after results to the bamboo crop.
-This biochar slow release fertilizer comes in a bag of size 160 oz. which comprises of 10lb weight.
+The brand Lewis Bamboo is very reliable as their product is made after 20 years of trials and testing the after results of the bamboo crop.
+This biochar slow-release fertilizer comes in a bag of size 160 oz. which comprises of 10lb weight.
 The fertilizer is a time-release fertilizer with the NPK ratio mentioned 18-5-12.

 - This biochar organic fertilizer has a very high water-holding capacity, which is 158.4% as per a university study, which in numerical terms, means that 1kg of dry biochar can hold up to 1.584kg of water.

 - The product is a certified natural growth advancer for a bamboo plant with no additional artificial chemical components harmful to the bamboo plant.

 - It is a fertilizer of a long-run period, which will render the Bamboo with all the nutritive value slowly keep the soil fertility intact for an extended period.

 - This bamboo biochar fertilizer can be applied to the bamboo plant twice a year.
 Firstly, during the early spring season for new growth advancement and lastly, in the midseason to curb the need for nutrients depleted till then.